TodMcChesney/classic-arcade-game-clone/README.md

 ## Playing the game

 Use the arrow keys to move your player up, down, left, and right respectively.
-The object of the game is to make it across the stone path to the water without getting hit by enemy bugs.
+The object of the game is to collect all of the gems while making it across the stone path to the water without getting hit by enemy bugs.

 ### Collecting gems